mohanmca/MohanLearningGround/src/main/md/Tools/Sql/Sql.md

    1. Assuming that they have the same column count, order and data type.
 3. If you use the UNION without the ALL, duplicate rows between the tables will be removed from the result.

+## Join types are
+* Inner Join -- when data is symmetrical (won't work for assymetrical data)
+* self join
+* outer join (LEFT, RIGHT),
+* cross-join ( SELECT * FROM table1, table2 - product n*m rows returned)
+* SQL should be better practiced in notebook for joins, group by, group by with joins and self Join
+* SQL should be supported with knowledge about Index - Clustered and non Clustered"

+## Summarizes the result of the join operations:

+* The result of T1 **INNER JOIN** T2 consists of their paired rows where the join-condition is true.
+* The result of T1 **LEFT OUTER JOIN** T2 consists of their paired rows where the join-condition is true and, for each unpaired row of T1, the   concatenation of that row with the null row of T2.
+All columns derived from T2 allow null values.**
+* The result of T1 **RIGHT OUTER JOIN** T2 consists of their paired rows where the join-condition is true and, for each unpaired row of T2, the concatenation of that row with the null row of T1.
+All columns derived from T1 allow null values.**
+* The result of T1 **FULL OUTER JOIN** T2 consists of their paired rows and, for each unpaired row of T2, the concatenation of that row with the null row of T1 and, for each unpaired row of T1, the concatenation of that row with the null row of T2.
+All columns derived from T1 and T2 allow null values.**

+## SQL - Group by vs where and Having
+1. GROUP BY clause is executed after the WHERE clause is executed
+2. Having is filter for group-by clause
+   1. we can also use function such as HAVING MIN(Sales.sale_date)

 ## For inner join, what are all the expression allowed?